amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_local.rst

 After the Braket SDK and the plugin are installed you immediately have access to the local Braket AHS device in PennyLane.

 The local AHS device is not gate-based.
-Instead, it is compatible with `pulse programming <https://docs.pennylane.ai/en/stable/code/qml_pulse.html>`_ in PennyLane.
+Instead, it is compatible with the ``ParametrizedEvolution`` operator from `pulse programming <https://docs.pennylane.ai/en/stable/code/qml_pulse.html>`_ in PennyLane.

 To instantiate the local Braket simulator, simply use: